-UWC East Africa High School Diploma
+UWC East Africa Progression Guidelines

 In addition to the IB Diploma students are eligible for an UWC East Africa High School Diploma.
 The high school diploma accounts for the last 4 years of school and are the years represented on the UWC East Africa transcript.
-The academic requirements to obtain the diploma are:
+The following pertains to the progression through the last 4 years and the issuing of a high school diploma.

-In M4/5
+M4/5